Sojourn

 Blogging

 Blogging while abroad is a great way to journal and share your experiences with your friends and family.
 Rather than updating all your friends and family members one-on-one, you can post an entry for the day/week/month and let them view it as they have time.
 The Wang Center also welcomes blog postings and occasionally shares student work via social media or the website.
-Contact the Study Away Advisor, Holly, at holly.peterson@plu.edu if you are interested in having your blog featured by the Wang Center.
+Email our Global Ambassadors at global.ambassadors@plu.edu if you are interested in having your blog featured on the Wang Center’s platforms.

 Tips for Study Away!